AndyHaas/Salesforce-Flow-Cleanup-Python/README.md

 The script will:

 1. Ask if you want to use a configuration file or interactive mode
+2. Ask what type of cleanup you want to perform
+3. If specific flows: Ask for Flow API names to clean up
-2. Ask for your Salesforce instance URL
+4. Ask for your Salesforce instance URL
-3. Ask for callback port (default 8080)
+5. Ask for callback port (default 8080)
-4. Ask what type of cleanup you want to perform
-5. Start a local server and open your browser for authentication
+6. Start a local server and open your browser for authentication
-6. Automatically receive the OAuth callback
+7. Automatically receive the OAuth callback
-7. Check if it's a production instance and require confirmation
+8. Check if it's a production instance and require confirmation
-8. Query for Flow versions to delete
+9. Query for Flow versions to delete
-9. Show you what will be deleted and ask for confirmation
+10. Show you what will be deleted and ask for confirmation
-10. Perform the bulk deletion and report results
+11. Perform the bulk deletion and report results

 ### Batch Mode